Thokchom Satyabrata Singh

 Thokchom Satyabrata Singh is a Bharatiya Janata Party politician from Manipur.
-He has been elected in Manipur Legislative Assembly election in 2017 and 2022 from Yaiskul constituency as candidate of Bharatiya Janata Party.
+He has been elected in Manipur Legislative Assembly election in 2017 and 2022 from Yaiskul constituency as a candidate of Bharatiya Janata Party.
 He is the current Speaker of Manipur Legislative Assembly.

-He was the State Cabinet Minister for Consumer Affairs, Food & Public Distribution, Law & Legislative Affairs of Manipur, Labour & Employment.
+He was the State Cabinet Minister for Consumer Affairs, Food & Public Distribution, Law & Legislative Affairs of Manipur, Labour & Employment in 2020–2022.